 - 2 large eggs

 - 1/4 cup bell peppers, diced.
 (I like to use red and green)

 - Salt/pepper to taste

-- This heat creates a layer of starch around the outside of the hash that dehydrates when fried and basically, makes it EXTRA crispy!
+- Place the grated potatoes on a plate and microwave them for 3 minutes.
+This heat creates a layer of starch around the outside of the hash that dehydrates when fried and makes it extra crispy.

-- Crack the eggs into the indents and sprinkle the top with cheese.
+- Crack the eggs into the indentations and sprinkle the top with diced bell peppers, along with cheese if desired.
 Place the skillet in the oven.

 - Cook for 8-10 minutes and remove.
-Season as desired (clearly I like a lot of pepper.)
+Season as with salt and pepper as desired.